Wednesday, 26 August 2015

 Below are screenshots of the game on a high-end Android device.

 As New Horizons made a successful journey and reached the furthest object man has reached; Pluto.
 There has been a great deal of space hype, both within the scientific community and outside in the main stream media.
 With this excitement in mind I had a chance to interview Lars Islander, developer behind Exodus.
 Exodus is a space colonization game that contains elements of exploration, empire building and base building.
+In Exodus Players will be able to play in single player and and in multiplayer online.

 Exodus is something I came across when I joined the Facebook group.
 From there I saw some of the games exciting and interesting ideas behind the project.